RI Hospital staff organize “Zero-K” to bring light & laughter

 PROVIDENCE, R.I.
-(WPRI) – A Rhode Island Hospital staff member plans a surprise for her fellow co-workers to bring some light and laughter during overwhelming times.
+(WPRI) — A Rhode Island Hospital staff member planned a surprise for her fellow co-workers to bring some light and laughter during overwhelming times.

 “I also work as a social worker by day and the hospital at night and I volunteer at several organizations at the medical reserve doing different missions for them.
 I do marathons as well,” said Imbruglia.